-Malta has a highly industrialised, service-based economy with numerous strong sectors and opportunities.
-Expats working in Malta will find themselves at a pivot point between Europe, Africa and the Middle East.
+Malta has a highly-industrialised and service-based economy with numerous strong sectors and opportunities.
+Expats working in Malta will find themselves at a convenient pivot point between Europe, Africa and the Middle East.
 This also attracts foreign companies and investors, who in turn are a source of employment for expats.

 Job market in Malta

-The Maltese economy is government-regulated, but there is a large emphasis on free enterprise and privatisation.
-The economy depends on foreign trade, electronics manufacturing, tourism, online gambling and financial services.
+Malta's economy depends largely on foreign trade, manufacturing, tourism, IT, online gaming and financial services.
 There is a growing film industry and many well-known movies have been filmed in Malta.
 It also houses one of the largest merchant marine fleets in the world, attracting international shipping companies with favourable legislation and low taxes.

 Finding a job in Malta

-Although it is easier for citizens of the EU to find work in Malta, this can be difficult for expats from other countries to find a job in Malta.
-These foreign nationals require a Maltese work permit which can only be obtained once they secure a local job offer, as well as possess skills that are lacking in the country and work in a sector with a particular demand for workers.
+Although it is easier for citizens of the EU to find work in Malta, this can be difficult for expats from other countries.
+These foreign nationals require a Maltese work permit which can only be obtained once they secure a local job offer.
+Third-party nations are required to possess skills that are lacking in the country and must work in a sector with a particular demand for workers.

-Expats looking for a job in Malta should search online or through local newspaper listings, or consider working through a recruitment agent.
+Expats looking for a job in Malta should search online or through local newspaper listings, or consider working through a recruitment agency.
 Organisations such as the Malta Chamber of Commerce host seminars and gatherings which provide a good way to network.